icons8/lunacy-docs/docs/basics.md

 ## Measuring distances

-Lunacy offers a variety of options for measuring distances between elements.
+Lunacy has a variety of options for measuring distances between elements.
 The measurement option depends on whether a layer is distinct, grouped with other layers, or nested in a frame.

 ### Individual layers